 Studying abroad is one of the greatest opportunities in life.
 Of course, additional costs, or extra efforts to study in another country can be so huge that people end up delaying the chance to participate in students’ exchange programs.
+But what if I tell you, you can study abroad for free?

 However, there are many reasonable opportunities to study abroad.
 Of course, popular destinations like the United Kingdom or Japan can be very expensive, but there are also alternatives to qualitative education all around the world (especially in Europe).

-7 Countries Where Americans Can Study at Universities in English for Free or Almost Free
+Study Abroad for Free: 7 Countries Where Americans Can Study at Universities in English for Free or Almost Free

-One of the most popular countries to visit among American students in Norway.
+One of the most popular countries to visit American students in Norway.
 For international students, the education is free of charge there, except 30 to 60 euros semiannual students’ fee.
 No wonder that local universities have become popular places to get a higher education.

 Monthly spending in Norway can be quite high when comparing to other European countries.
 For food, accommodation, entertainment, and transport students spend almost 1800$.
 Nevertheless, beautiful landscapes and local uniqueness makes Norway a popular student’s center.